The Official Basil Pesto Recipe

 Pesto in a pestle and mortar surrounded by basil leaves

-Jump to the official recipe.
+Jump to the official recipe

-Jump to our simplified recipe.
+Jump to our simplified recipe

-How to Make the World's Most Authentic Pesto
+Meet the World's Most Authentic Pesto

 How Many Pesto Recipes Are There?